timthepost/tieto/README.md

 - I/O through [Splinter][1] (with HTTP/S fallback) using Splinter's
   [Deno FFI bindings][2].
 - Queries are already very fast, but topic indexing will improve them.
-- This really needs to become a proper class
+- This really needs to become a proper class that toosl supporting it can just import.

   [1]: https://github.com/timthepost/splinter
   [2]: https://github.com/timthepost/libsplinter/tree/main/bindings/ts